oleon12/alignTools/README.md

 # alignTools: easy download and manage GenBank data, and alignments for phylogenetics </br>
 **Author:** Omar Daniel Leon-Alvarado, leon.alvarado12@gmail.com
 ***
+## Introduction

+When I started working with molecular data, most of the data I used was from GenBank, however, gathering GenBank data takes a long time, copying and pasting sequences into text files one by one is a bit annoying.
+Then, align the sequences, concatenate the genes, and calculate the substitution models, and this require other softwares, sometimes with specific formats (more time, precious time!).
+So my solution was alignTools, a set of functions that reduce effort and time downaloading and managing molecular data from GenBank, I just have to find the acession number from GenBank ( which is also time consuming, but is more easy and fast ), and alignTools will do the rest: downloads, alignments, concatenation and substitution models estimation.
+***
 ## **Installation**
 ```{r}
 library(devtools)